nir0s/ghost/README.md

 Encryption is done using [cryptography](https://cryptography.io/en/latest/).
 It is done only on values and these are saved in hexa.
 Keys are left in plain text.

-Values are encrypted once provided and are decrypted only upon request, meaning that they're only available in memory for a very short period of time.
+Values are encrypted once provided and decrypted only upon request, meaning that they're only available in memory for a very short period of time.

 See [cryptography](https://cryptography.io/en/latest/) documentation for additional information.